futoin/specs/draft/ftn16_cid_tool.md

 This action should focused on execution in development and testing process and may not be implemented at all, if not applicable.

+## 2.9.
+Integration into provisioning systems

+In multi-tenant environments, it may not be desired to give application user full control over system.
+However, some tools may require privileged administrator access for installation and update.
+Also, it's not desired to have multiple copies of same tool, but secure sharing is required.

+For such cases, an external to CID provisioning system may set external setup callback command to be used instead of CID itself for tool setup.
+The external command is responsible for proper filtering.

 # 3. Detailed business logic definition